WONDERING WHY YOU SHOULD TOUR UGANDA IN 2021/2022, OR WHY YOU SHOULD VISIT UGANDA FOR SAFARI TOURS?

-The most powerful waterfall in the face of the earth is in Uganda’s Murchison Falls national park.
-The waterfall is created by the world’s longest river-Nile river.
+The most powerful waterfall on the face of the earth is in Uganda’s Murchison Falls national park.
+The waterfall is created by the world’s longest river-Nile the river.
 This is the most creative art that will leave you feeling the worth of your tour in Uganda.
 The waters squeeze through an 8m gorge cascading 45 meters over the rift valley wall.

 Rwenzori Mountains National Park

 The fault-block mountain ranges of the Rwenzori’s are the highest mountain ranges of Africa.
 For a mystical challenge, only the Rwenzori’s will offer that, it is not just a hike, it’s a journey to rediscovering your potential as you head towards the skies.

 Kidepo Valley National Park

 With almost unnoticed beauty, Kidepo National Park sits within the rugged hills and valleys of north Eastern Uganda with uncomparable beauty throughout Africa.